spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/9-data-flow-simple-task-cloudfoundry.md

 This guide will walk through how to deploy and run simple [spring-cloud-task](https://spring.io/projects/spring-cloud-task) applications to Cloud Foundry using [Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/).

-In this tutorial we would like to take the [2 example task applications](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples) that we previously used to deploy stand-alone to Cloud Foundry and instead deploy them to Cloud Foundry using Spring Cloud Data Flow.
-This not only provides you with a slick-looking GUI for your Task- and Batch needs but also allows for orchestrating your Batch processes and Task applications.
+In this tutorial we would like to take the [2 example task applications](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples) that we previously used to deploy stand-alone to Cloud Foundry and instead deploy them to Cloud Foundry using Spring Cloud Data Flow, providing you with a slick-looking GUI for your Task- and Batch needs.

-For example, up until now we have run the 2 example tasks individually.
-However, using Spring Cloud Data Flow and the [Composed Task](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-composed-tasks) feature, we can execute both Task in one flow.

 When using Spring Cloud Dataflow to deploy task and stream applications to Cloud Foundry, you have 2 options on how to run Spring Cloud Data Flow itself: